sietseveenman/custom-properties-ui/README.md

     add UI to toggle any property its input to a basic text input?
 -   Option to group properties when defining them trough the options
     example: '[group:Colors]primary, secondary, tertiary[/group]'.
--   UI to to vissualy outline elements on the page that use a specific property.
 -